peteroupc/html3dutil/doc/Epitrochoid.md

 A curve evaluator object for a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).
-The rolling circle will start at the positive X axis of the fixed circle.
+The rolling circle will start at the positive x-axis of the fixed circle.

 The following curves can be generated with this class (in the following descriptions, O = <code>outerRadius</code>, R means <code>rollerRadius</code>,